Q. Who is eligible for a grant?

 A. WRF program staff can be reached via email at: firstname.lastname@example.org.

-Q. What happens to the application after it is submitted to WRF?
+Q. What happens to the Letter of Intent after it is submitted to WRF?

-Q. Will I receive notification from WRF regarding my request/application?
+Q. Will I receive notification from WRF regarding my Letter of Intent?

-A. Yes, upon submission of your online application, a confirmation email will automatically be generated.
-A written response will be mailed after Foundation staff have reviewed your request.
-Please allow up to 21 business days before inquiring about your request.
+A. Yes, upon submission of your online Letter of Intent, a confirmation email will automatically be generated.
+After Foundation staff have reviewed your request, you will receive email correspondence regarding the disposition of your request and next steps.
+Please allow 30 days before inquiring about your request.

 Q. How are funding decisions made?